APPLY NOW

 Degree Description

-Applications for admission are submitted through the Graduate School, accepted year-round and are applicable for the first available term.
+Applications for admission are accepted year-round for the first available upcoming term.
 We accept students from a wide range of disciplinary backgrounds.
-To qualify for admission, applicants must have a bachelor’s degree from an accredited institution of higher education in any field.
-International applicants must also have a TOEFL score of 100 or higher.
-Admission decisions are based on several criteria, including undergraduate GPA, work history and interest in the field.
+To qualify for admission, applicants must have a bachelor’s degree from an accredited institution of higher education (any related field).
+International applicants are welcome and must meet TOEFL score requirements.
+Admissions decisions are based upon several criteria – Undergraduate GPA, Work history/career progression; Statement regarding interest in the field of adult & lifelong education; and professional references.
+GRE scores are not required for master degree or graduate certificate applicants.

 Admission Requirements